AntonC9018/Dungeon-Hopper-Docs/docs/status.md

 ## Standart ones

 There are no predefined status effects in the core game logic.
 I have yet defined 3 in the `test` mod.
 More on this, mods and their content in designated future articles.
+You can find the information on how to register your status effects in there too.